 Europe's economic recovery after Covid-19: help finance it by applying user-pays and polluter-pays principles in transport

 Since March 2020, the EU and its member states have committed more than €3trn to support their economies against the Covid-19 pandemic's immediate economic fallout.
 Further public money will be spent for the post-crisis recovery.
 How to finance all that?
-CER's new paper suggests applying user-pays and polluter-pays principles in transport.
+This paper suggests one important tool: apply user-pays and polluter-pays principles in transport.
+Concrete measures include distance-based road charging, kerosene taxes and shipping-fuel taxes.

 Tapping into this revenue potential, estimated at well over €300bn per year, would provide much-needed financing.
 It would also give clean and low-carbon transport like rail a fair chance to compete with more polluting modes, thereby supporting the long-awaited modal shift, in line with the European Green Deal's ambitions.
 Among citizens, businesses and academia there is strong support for a green recovery.
-Delivering it, also in transport, must be policymakers' main target, the paper argues.
+Delivering it, also in transport, must be policymakers' main target.